. Here’s a recent Edgar Live on how to increase social media engagement and grow your audience on social channels.

 the algorithm also recognizes your DMs; if you have more of your followers sending you direct messages, the algorithm sees that as a signal you are an authority.
 Make it known in your public posts that you’re open for DMs to ask questions.

 The Texting Effect

 If you want more engagement, conversational writing truly is the new business writing.
-You don’t want to write above your follower’s head using jargony terms, just use the terms you would use if you were speaking to that person who is sitting next to you at a dinner party.
+You don’t want to write above your follower’s head using jargony terms; just use the terms you would use if you were speaking to someone sitting next to you at a dinner party.